itdxer/neupy/site/pages/model_zoo.rst

 Value Iteration Network (VIN)
 -----------------------------

 VINs can learn to plan, and are suitable for predicting outcomes that involve planning-based reasoning, such as policies for reinforcement learning.
-NeuPy has 3 models pre-trained for the path-searching task in arthificialy created environments with different grid sizes.
+NeuPy has 3 models pre-trained for the path-searching task in artificially created environments with different grid sizes.

 .. csv-table::
     :header: "Grid size", "Pre-trained parameters"